nextflow-io/nf-prov/README.md

 `prov.patterns`

-List of file patterns to include in the provenance manifest, from the set of published files.
+List of file patterns to include in the provenance report, from the set of published files.
 By default, all published files are included.

 ## Development